camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/aws-marketplace.md

 Expect this command to take around 20 minutes.

-### Creating the SSD StorageClass and setting to default
+### Creating the SSD StorageClass and setting default storage class

 The following storageclass is recommended due to it's better stability and write-speeds with camunda.
 Save the following off to a file named ssd-storage-class-aws.yaml: